Are you prepared for the first month with your newborn?

 So I know this one might be a little controversial, but with my first, I ended up needing to do a combination feed of formula and breastfeeding.
 Basically, I wasn’t producing enough milk on my own and my son, Charlie, was losing more weight than the doctors like.
 Before adding formula to the feeding routine, Charlie did not sleep very long, but the minute we did it changed everything.
 The perk of using formula is that it keeps the baby feeling full for a longer time compared to breast milk.

 Personally, I love the combination feeding and it continued to make a wonderful difference even as our son got older.
-It also allowed my husband to develop this special connection with both my sons.
+It allowed my husband to develop his own special connection with both my sons.
 When our second son was born, we just automatically began the combination feeding and the benefits held true a second time.

-We have suggested this to other families that we knew were having the same issues of getting their baby to sleep longer, and it worked wonders for them as well.
+We have suggested this to other families that we knew were having the same issues of getting their baby to sleep longer, and it has helped them in the bedtime process.

 Tip 4: Use a SwaddleMe

 My husband is a pro at swaddling both our kids with the muslin swaddle blankets.
-The problem with them for sleeping longer at night is that eventually, babies wiggle free.
+The problem with them when you are trying to get your baby to sleep longer at night is that eventually, babies wiggle free.
 This was especially true with my son, Arthur.
 He was like Houdini and could get out of anything.
-Anyway, the SwaddleMe is a great alternative and works well with those who maybe don’t get the swaddle blankets tight enough (that would be me to my husband’s frustration).
+It drove us nuts.
+Anyway, the SwaddleMe is a great alternative and works well with those who maybe don’t get the swaddle blankets tight enough (which is me to my husband’s frustration).
 Swaddling your baby allows them a sense of comfort like they are back in the womb which makes going to sleep a lot nicer.
 Just remember that once your baby can roll over you need to immediately stop using all forms of swaddles.
 This is for your babies safety.

 Tip 5: Tidy Up Your Home